Signy Island Science Manager

 Long term monitoring of plastics in the Antarctic and sub-Antarctic

-This long-term study monitors the impact of marine plastics and other debris on breeding seabirds at Bird Island.
+This project monitors the impact of marine plastics and debris on seabirds in the Antarctic and sub-Antarctic.
+Research is based at Bird Island Research Station.

 Marine mammal entanglements